 We are offering 10X Genomics Chromium Genome “linked read” library preps and sequencing.
 The sequencing libraries are generated with the Chromium controller instrument and reagents from 10X Genomics, followed by sequencing on our Illumina HiSeq sequencers.
 When analyzing high molecular weight DNA samples the linked read sequencing data delineate linkage information over distances of up to 150 kb.
 Just a few nanograms of sample are required as input for the library preparation.

-The applications currently supported by the 10X Genomics software are human haplotype phasing and structural variant detection (see this page for currently supported applications) as well as de novo genome assembly.
+The applications currently supported by the 10X Genomics software are human haplotype phasing and structural variant detection (see this page for currently supported applications) as well as de novo genome assemblies (please see below).
 Genotyping in repetitive regions of genomes is possible via an approach called “critical content rescue”.
 Please see these slides for details on GemCode technology and some of the possible applications.